What do drinks to go mean for downtown businesses?

 “If we are mature enough to walk around with a beverage, let us, if we break the law, penalize us for it,” said Bruce.

-All alcohol must be in recyclable cups, and all beer and wine must be poured into cups with special stickers that identify the bar or restaurant where the drink was purchased and the date and time of purchase.
+All alcohol, including beer and wine, must be in recyclable cups with special stickers that identify the bar or restaurant where the drink was purchased and the date and time of purchase.
 However, they are not required to label the contents of the cup.

 Each downtown business will have a sticker near its entrance to alert the public of their participation in the district.
 Green stickers indicate the restaurant or bar will sell you a beverage, blue stickers indicate outside beverages are welcome, and orange stickers indicate alcoholic beverages are not permitted on their premises.
 It is at the bar’s discretion if they allow the consumption of outside beverages in their establishment.